Reviewer Guidelines

 Consider addressing the following questions in your review text:

-• Is the paper of value and interest to a significant position of the potential readers of Seismica?
+• Is the paper of value and interest to a significant portion of the potential readers of Seismica?

 • Is the study timely and of current interest?